-I (Pat) broke my ankle/lower leg in 2007 requiring surgery.
-Quite protective, my black Airedale Mariah (photo above left) is excellent to handle in the field; Mariah would stop instantly or slow down (obeying whichever command is given) and not drag me down steeper trails or slopes.
+Quite protective, my black Airedale Mariah (photo above left) was excellent to handle in the field; Mariah would stop instantly or slow down (obeying whichever command is given) and not drag me (Pat) down steeper trails or slopes.
 Weighing around 65 pounds, my buddy would also help pull me uphill if needed when commanded to do so.
 Accustomed to encountering livestock and wildlife, she has worked with me since puppy hood in late 1999.
 A seasoned traveler and well behaved, Mariah was used to lengthy drives and overnight stays in motels and campers throughout Wyoming and adjacent states.
 Mariah was retired from fieldwork in 2011, but remained a beloved pet and wonderful furkid.
 Sadly on March 17, 2015, Mariah crossed the Rainbow Bridge at the age of 15 1/2 after a very long and happy life.
 Shown on the Black Airedales page, Black Magic also accompanied me in the field for several excursions as well as his daughter, Miley, who has assumed Mariah's spot as field assistant.
 Pic below of Miley in the lower Absaroka Mountains southwest of Meeteetse, WY and the Beartooth Mountains in Shoshone National Forest.

 Our Airedales are purebreds, not crossed with other breeds such as Labrador or Irish Terrier, etc. to produce the red and black colorations.
 We have DNA proof on Roc our original black Airedale and Fancy Girl.
 All of our black dogs are Roc's descendents.
 Our field assistant, Black Magic is Roc's great-grandson.
 Many of the black ones exhibit some red or mahogany coloration in the beard while and the occasional small, white patch or crest on the upper chest.
 A few of these dogs display a faint reddish tinge on their coats.
 On very rare occasions, two black & tan Airedales (registered purebreds) will produce a black puppy.
 In the past, the breeders often either sold the black pup without papers or put the pup down trying to keep the incident a secret.

 The red "Dales" (photos on Extremely Rare Red Airedales page) originated from some the oldest kennels in the US.
 Their red coloration ranges from a light red/tan to a deeper brownish red shade.
 Typically mellow in disposition, most of our red dogs possess very easy to maintain coats.
-AKC will not accept the black or red Airedales on the basis of color so these dogs are registered through States Kennel Club (SKC), an international registry.
-Several other well established registries, such as Continental Kennel Club (CKC) also accept the black and red colorations.
+AKC will not accept the black or red Airedales on the basis of color so these dogs are registered through Continental Kennel Club (CKC) who also accepts the black and red colorations.

 Research documents the black Airedales' existence back to at least World War I. They were used quite efficiently as a messenger dogs - their dark coloration rendering them virtually invisible at night.
 The red Airedales are exceedingly rare with less than 170 worldwide.
 Additional photos of these dogs may be seen on the Extremely Rare Red Airedales page.